YOUTH PROGRAMS & VOLUNTEER OPPORTUNITIES

 BECOME AN AMNESTY MEMBER

-At Amnesty International Canada, youth make up the largest portion of our membership, which means that the work you do in your school and community is central to the success of Amnesty International.
+At Amnesty International Canada, youth comprise the largest portion of our membership, which means that the work you do in your school and community is central to our success.

-Join Amnesty International Canada for as little as $15 a year.
-As a member, we’ll keep you in the loop on the most pressing global human rights issues.
+Joining Amnesty International Canada is FREE for youth!
+As a youth member, we’ll keep you in the loop on the most pressing global human rights issues.
 Amnesty’s latest actions, online petitions, contests, and campaigns will start with you.
+And you’ll be invited to join our Annual General Meeting.

 YOUTH ACTIVISM RESOURCES